Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving

 This is great for those local tourism industries.
 But it also means that road trippers can expect to encounter crowded situations and high prices.

 We noticed this firsthand when we visited Great Smoky Mountains National Park.
 Year after year it’s ranked as the most-visited national park in the US.
 We saw no signs of a slow down during our summer visit.
 There were crowded parking lots, congested roadways, packed trails, and loads of people congregating in the tourism towns that serve as a gateway to the national park.

-To avoid the summer crowds that are sure to swarm the most popular national parks during summer 2021, be sure to consider discovering lesser-visited alternatives nearby.
+To avoid the crowds that swarm the most popular national parks, be sure to consider discovering lesser-visited alternatives nearby.

 America’s National Parks are spectacular.
 But it can be worth looking into nearby State Parks or National Forests too.
 For example, our visit to the Great Smokies was met with crowds.
 Yet the nearby Pisgah National Forest and Nantahala National Forest remained serene and lightly trodden.

 Crowded situations during a vacation can always be a little annoying.
 Yet during the lingering pandemic times, crowds can feel increasingly irritating or even dangerous.
 To appease that anxiety, it can be worthwhile to do a little extra research to uncover lesser-visited gems nearby.

 Look around on Google Maps to see if there may be interesting park lands nearby, then read travel blogs and guides to see if such alternatives could be worth visiting.
 You may just find a new favorite destination tucked away just far enough from the masses.